AMP Limited

 On 20 April 2018, Craig Meller resigned as CEO after it was revealed in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry that AMP charged clients for financial advice which was not provided, and misled the Australian Securities & Investments Commission on numerous occasions.
-More than $1 billion in market value was stripped from AMP shares as news of the company's failings were revealed before the Royal Commission.
+At that time more than $1 billion in market value was stripped from AMP shares as news of the company's failings were revealed before the Royal Commission.
 In the wake of revelations at the banking royal commission and his resignation from AMP, Meller resigned as a financial services adviser to the Turnbull government.